Educational Improvement Tax Credit Program (EITC)

 - Extended Year Summer Reading Program

-In 2011, Carnegie Library of Pittsburgh's EITC-funded programs served more than 23,000 children and teens in the City of Pittsburgh.
-Our BLAST program makes regular visits to Pittsburgh Public Schools, helping students expand their vocabularies and teaching critical reading comprehension skills.
-The Summer Reading Program helps children and teens discover the joy of reading by encouraging students to choose their own books, set their own goals and determine their own measures of success.
-As program participation continues to climb, your support affords the Library the unique ability to offer fun, life-changing literacy programs to school-age youth at a time when they are needed most.
+In 2012, EITC funded programs at CLP served more than 32,000 children and teens in Pittsburgh.
+Our BLAST program makes regular visits to a number of Pittsburgh Public Schools, helping students expand their vocabularies and teaching critical reading comprehension skills.
+The Summer Reading Program helps children and teens discover the joy of reading by encouraging them to choose their own books, set their own goals and determine their own measures of success.
+Your support affords the Library the ability to offer fun, life-changing literacy programs to school-age youth at a time when they are needed most

-The EITC Program was created to give businesses and corporations an incentive to support organizations like Carnegie Library of Pittsburgh.
+The EITC Program was created to give businesses and corporations an incentive to support organizations like CLP.
 Eligible businesses include those paying any of the following:

 - Corporate Net Income Tax